zepez/zepez.dev/src/content/post/nonovel-io/index.md

 ### Covers

 Covers *can* be extracted from the original `.epub` file, but we can't safely assume that the cover is also within the public domain.
-What are the chances that the file contains the original cover to *Romeo and Juliet* from the 1500s?
+What are the chances that the file contains the original cover of *Romeo and Juliet* from the 1500s?

 So, time to create some covers.